QBDev0ps/DevOps-Cloud-projects/Project10.md

 ### <br>Configure Backend Database Server<br/>

-After completing configuration for he NFS Sever, we need to deploy and configure our Database Server.
+After completing configuration for the NFS Sever, we need to deploy and configure our Database Server.
 We do this with the following steps:

 #### <br>Step 1: Provision and connect to EC2 Instance<br/>